Why Pea Protein?

-Excellent Amino Acid Profile Yellow peas supply a unique array of essential and non essential amino acids, the building blocks of bodily tissue and muscles.
-Being especially high in lysine and arginine, pea protein is especially beneficial for active lifestyles.
+Excellent Amino Acid Profile Yellow peas supply a unique array of amino acids, the building blocks of body tissue (including skin, hair and nails), muscles, DNA/RNA, hormones, enzymes that help your body function normally, and even your immune system!
+Being rich in lysine and arginine, pea protein is especially beneficial for active lifestyles.

-Lysine cannot be made in the body and must therefore be consumed through the diet.
+Rich in Lysine Lysine cannot be made in the body and must therefore be consumed through the diet.
 Lysine is the precursor of carnitine, the molecule responsible for converting fatty acids into energy and helping to lower cholesterol.
 Lysine also appears to help absorb calcium and plays an important role in the formation of collagen—the building block of connective tissue such as bones, cartilage, skin, tendons.
 It supports the normal growth and development of children and plays a role in the maintenance of a healthy immune system.
 Lysine deficiency is rare in typical American diets but can be a risk for strict vegetarians, vegans or elite athletes.
 Insufficient lysine can lead to fatigue, nausea, dizziness, loss of appetite, agitation, bloodshot eyes, slow growth, anemia, and reproductive disorders.
 Although the US has not set daily individual amino acid requirement levels, two studies have indicated that the estimated average requirement for lysine for a 70kg human ranges between 800-3000mg/day.

 Thermic Effect of Protein Proteins have a “thermic” effect, meaning that they create heat in the body through the process of digestion.
-Since proteins take a lot of energy to digest, you burn more calories after eating a meal high in protein.
-So building a weight loss strategy around lean sources of protein like yellow pea powder makes nutritional sense.
+In fact, protein increases your metabolic rate by 15–30%, compared to 5–10% for carbs and 0–3% for fats.
+With protein having the highest thermic effect, digestion burns more calories than normal with a meal high in protein.
+So building a weight loss strategy around lean sources of protein like pea protein makes nutritional sense.